Timinator2000/PySkillz/markdowns/90 - making contributions/04 - file contents.md

 The contents of this file are shown to the user in the code window.
 Keep it very short.

-For exercises that take input parameters and return values (`timinator_tools.Exercise`), provide only a minimal function stub.
+For exercises that have input parameters and return values (`timinator_tools.Exercise`), provide only a minimal function stub.

 ```python
 def exercise_name(a: int, b: int) -> int: